frandibar/dotfiles/README.md

 ```
 cd ~
 git clone git@github.com:doomemacs/doomemacs.git
-ln -s /home/frandibar/doomemacs /home/frandibar/.config/emacs
+ln -s $HOME/doomemacs $HOME/.config/emacs
 cd doomemacs/bin
 ./doom install
 ./doom sync
 ```
-Some cases may require creating a swap file if not partition was set.
+Some cases may require creating a swap file if no partition was set.
 If so declare it in `hardware-configuration.nix` for the specific host.
 Set the size as big as available RAM in order to be able to hibernate.
 ```
 sudo dd if=/dev/zero of=/swap-file count=36000 bs=1M